igbit/micro-displays/README.md

 When a monitor is not connected you must force the Raspberry Pi to output HDMI.

-In /boot/config.txt make sure the following lines are uncommented:
+In /boot/config.txt make sure the following lines are uncommented (sudo vi /boot/config.txt and edit):

 ```bash
 max_framebuffers=2